General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 During alignment, the foundational embeddings for basic concepts (e.g., a carbon atom) learned during pre-training remain largely intact.
 This initial state is critical; without a robust, pre-trained \gls{llm}, the \gls{rl} process would be forced to blindly explore an intractably vast space, making it highly unlikely to discover preferred sequences (that it could then reinforce).

 The mapping from an input to its final representation is adjusted to become \enquote{reward-aware}.
 For example, the representation of a molecule might now encode not just its chemical structure, but also its potential to become a high-reward final molecule (stable and soluble molecule) \autocite{narayanan2025training}.
-The representation space retains its overall shape (\Cref{fig:training_workflow}), but the model learns a new way to navigate it, guided by the reward.

 \paragraph{The Challenge of Reward Design} A critical factor for the success of this framework is the design of the reward function.
 The training process is most stable and effective when rewards are \textit{verifiable} and based on objective, computable metrics.
 In contrast, training with \textit{sparse} rewards (where feedback is infrequent) or \textit{fuzzy} signals (where the goal is subjective or ill-defined) makes the credit assignment problem significantly more difficult.
 This is a central challenge in aligning models with complex human preferences, as crafting precise reward functions that capture the full nuance of a desired behavior remains an active area of research \autocite{ouyang2022training}.